-If a client has agreed to be the subject of a case study, it obviously is happy with the service you provided.
+If a client has agreed to be the subject of a case study, they obviously are happy with the service you provided.
 Take advantage of this enthusiasm by asking open-ended questions and letting your interviewee gush about your organization and the solution you provided.

-- Give a brief description of your company.
-If you aren’t that familiar with the client, ask for some basic background.
-Yes, you usually can find such information online as well, but this is a good icebreaker to get the interviewee talking.
+- Can you give a brief description of your company?
+If you aren’t familiar with the client, ask for some basic background.
+Yes, you usually can find such information online, but this is a good icebreaker to get the interviewee talking.

 - What challenges/problems necessitated a change?
-Listen carefully during this question—ideally, the challenges and problems the client was facing are exactly what your organization’s product addresses.
+Listen carefully to this question’s answer.
+Ideally, the challenges and problems the client was facing are exactly what your organization’s product addresses.